empathicqubit/neat-donk/README.md

 ## Notes
 * Only tested on Pirate Panic
-* The pool files are gzipped Serpent data
+* The pool files are PKZIP files with one file, data.serpent, containing Serpent-formatted data

 ## Credits